nodebots/nodeboats-jsconf2015/README.md

 Each boat kit will include the following materials.
 Make sure you let us know if any components are missing!
 (Please also keep in mind that we do need the parts back at the end of the day!)

 #### Boat Kits
-- Spark Core maker's kit
+- Particle Core (or Spark Core) maker's kit
 - Plastic food container with lid
 - Breadboard
 - 0.1 uF ceramic capacitor (these are really small, so come get yours from us!)